Discover more from Risk+Progress

 Insurance is a product that is purchased to manage risk, in this case, the risk that the insured might have a heart attack, a serious injury, or an illness.
-The problem with medical plans today, particularly in the United States, is that it has evolved beyond this purpose.
+The problem with medical plans today, particularly in the United States, is that they have evolved beyond this purpose.
 Health insurance is used for preventative care, routine check-ups, and procedures that shouldn’t require dipping into a safety net.

 Case in point: You use your auto insurance for repairs after a collision, not to pay for an oil change.
 You use your homeowners’ insurance when your home is damaged by hail, not hire a landscaper.
 Paring back the scope of health coverage will limit the cost.
 My plan requires health insurers to provide a Basic Benefits Package only.
 Insurers may offer additional services in that package if they chose.
-This Basic Package includes maternity care, hospitalization, as well as dental and vision coverage.
+This Basic Package would include maternity care, hospitalization, as well as dental and vision coverage.

-Several independent Medical Administration Boards would be set up around the country to certify that all insurers have the resources necessary to offer the Basic Package and to ensure that they meet minimum quality standards.
+Independent Medical Administration Boards would be set up around the country to certify that all insurers have the resources necessary to offer the Basic Package and to ensure that they meet minimum quality standards.

-Next, as we see around the world, universal coverage is the norm, though there are different means of achieving that objective.
+Next, as we see around the world, universal coverage is the norm, though there are different means of achieving that.
 Often, this involves some kind of mandate to purchase insurance, which is crucial.
 The reason is that insurance is subject to adverse selection.
 There is an asymmetry of information; patients know themselves better than the insurance company does.
 Patients who know they will utilize insurance tend to sign up, and those who think they won’t, tend not to.

 As a consequence, the risk pool fills with people who make disproportionate use of those funds.
-Insurers have no choice, but to raise rates to survive.
+Insurers have no choice but to raise rates to survive.
 The price hikes, in turn, further distort personal incentives, driving more “healthy” people out of the pool, forcing further price increases...and so on.
 Absent a mandate of some kind, the system unravels to the detriment of everyone.

 Now, forcing participation in a health plan engenders questions of freedom, and often cries that it is one’s “right” to not participate.
-These cries create a contradiction, however, with the Hippocratic Oath taken by doctors as well as societal norms.
+These cries create a contradiction, however, with the Hippocratic Oath taken by doctors, as well as societal norms.
 Doctors are ethically bound to treat anyone, whether they can pay the bill or not.

 My plan sidesteps the issue by offering the Basic Package for “free.”
 No one turns down free healthcare.
 The Basic Package, instead, is paid via a VAT tax on goods and services.
 Revenue generated by the VAT is distributed to the local Medical Administration Boards, who then, in turn, redistribute the funds to health plans via risk-adjusted vouchers.
 Not unlike the Netherlands.